Israel-Hamas truce deal for hostage release hits last-minute snag, now expected to start Friday

 Israeli troops hold much of northern Gaza and say they have dismantled tunnels and much of Hamas’ infrastructure there.
 Israeli forces on Wednesday revealed what they said was a major Hamas hideout in a tunnel beneath Shifa Hospital.
 The territory’s largest medical center has been at the heart of a fierce battle of narratives over both sides’ allegedly reckless endangerment of civilians.

+Shifa’s director, Mohammed Abu Selmia, was detained by Israeli soldiers, according to Israeli army radio and Al-Jazeera television.
+There was no immediate comment from the military or Gaza health officials.

+Israel meanwhile ordered the full evacuation of the Indonesian Hospital in the north, Dr. Munir al-Boursh, a Health Ministry official inside the facility, told Al-Jazeera.
+He said hospital officials were trying to organize buses to evacuate some 200 patients, including children with burn injuries.
+Fighting has raged outside the hospital for days, and hundreds of people have already been evacuated to the south.

-Still, Israeli officials acknowledge that much of Hamas’ infrastructure remains intact, and have threatened to launch wider operations in southern Gaza, where hundreds of thousands of people who fled the north have crammed into overflowing U.N.-run shelters with dwindling food, water and basic supplies.
+Despite the advances in the north, Israeli officials acknowledge that much of Hamas’ infrastructure remains intact.
+Israel has threatened to launch wider operations in southern Gaza, where hundreds of thousands of people who fled the north have crammed into overflowing U.N.-run shelters with dwindling food, water and basic supplies.

 For Hamas, the cease-fire would provide an opportunity to regroup after weeks of apparently heavy losses.
 Hamas leader Yehya Sinwar, who is believed to be alive and in hiding in Gaza, is likely to claim the release of Palestinian prisoners as a major achievement and declare victory if the war ends.